Bismarck Nursing Excellence

 • Hosting events to attract local candidates and providing the opportunity to connect with local leaders face to face.

-• When necessary to support patient volumes, Sanford Bismarck will increase nurse travelers.
-To eliminate agency expense, and to provide opportunities for existing employees, Sanford recently launched a new internal travel agency, Solutions by Sanford.
+• When necessary to support patient volumes, SMC will increase nurse travelers.
+To eliminate agency expense and to provide opportunities for existing employees, Sanford recently launched a new internal travel agency, Solutions by Sanford.

 • Sanford leaders and frontline nurses work side-by-side to develop staffing plans for every single unit, with patient safety and quality always at the forefront.
 If there is ever a concern about staffing, our nursing leaders respond to understand and address the issue.